ellmetha/django-machina/docs/settings.rst

 ``MACHINA_FORUM_IMAGE_WIDTH``
 -----------------------------

-Default: ``None``
+Default: ``100``

 The width used to create the thumbnail that is displayed for each forum that has an image in the list of forums.
+The image is not resized if this setting is set to ``None``.

 ``MACHINA_FORUM_IMAGE_HEIGHT``
 ------------------------------

-Default: ``None``
+Default: ``70``

 The height used to create the thumbnail that is displayed for each forum that has an image in the list of forums.
+The image is not resized if this setting is set to ``None``.

 ``MACHINA_FORUM_TOPICS_NUMBER_PER_PAGE``
 ----------------------------------------